-Looking for a simple spring craft DIY idea?
+Looking for a simple spring craft DIY flower pot?
 Why not make spring a little brighter with this painted flower pot.
 It’s so easy to make—just see the DIY instructions below.

 Just between us?